zerobase-io/About-Us-Onboarding/README.md

 * [Volunteer Coordination Team Guide](https://github.com/zerobase-io/About-Us-Onboarding/blob/master/contributing/contributing-volunteer-coordination.md)

 #### Leadership Team
 Are you passionate for organizational leadership theory and putting it into practice?
-Is your home base
+Are you a technical founder or team builder?
+Are you committed to leading a team?
+Let us know.
 * Team lead: Aron Szanto
 * Slack: [#zerobase-volunteer-coordination](https://necsi-edu.slack.com/archives/G0104HE1JP4)